Code-Institute-Submissions/JessPorto-guess-the-number_AugResub/README.md

 - **Features**

-  - Header at the top of the page shows the game purpose with a image that make the game pleasent to see.
+  - Header at the top of the page shows the game purpose with a image that make the game pleasant to see.

   ![Features](/assets/images/headerScreenShot.JPG)